Download the App

 an infographic showing daily cow milk limits for babies and toddlers with no cow milk allowed before 11 months of age, small sips in an open cup around 11-12 mos of age, and a suggested max of 16oz per day for 12-24 months

-At this age it is okay to offer small sips of whole cow’s milk (no more than 1-2 ounces) in an open cup to practice feeding skills and accustom baby’s palate to the new taste of cow’s milk.
-That said, it is also completely fine to not introduce cow’s milk at this age and continue breast milk or formula.
+At this age, it is okay to offer small sips of cow’s milk in an open cup to practice feeding skills and get baby used to the new taste of cow’s milk, if desired.
+That said, it is also completely fine to not serve cow’s milk as a drink and continue focusing on breast milk or formula.

 12 months old +: